Frequently Asked Questions

 Q. What information will I need to provide to apply for a builder licence?

-- Provide basic business contact information, as well as contact information for directors
+- names and contact information for directors

-- Identify all associated building companies
+- list of associated building companies

 - New Home Buyer Protection Act

 - Similar legislation of another province or county

 Q. Where can I go for more information, or help with my licence application?

 - For help with a licence application, refer to the web page Licence Application